ga4gh/refget/docs/specification.md

 The seqcol protocol defines the following:

+1. *Schema* -
-1. *Encoding* - An algorithm for computing a digest given a collection of sequences.
+2. *Encoding* - An algorithm for computing a digest given a collection of sequences.
-2. *API* - A server RESTful API specification for retrieving and comparing sequence collections.
+3. *API* - A server RESTful API specification for retrieving and comparing sequence collections.
-3. *Ancillary attribute management* - An optional specification for organizing non-inherent metadata as part of a sequence collection.
+4. *Ancillary attribute management* - An optional specification for organizing non-inherent metadata as part of a sequence collection.

-### 1. Encoding: Computing sequence digests from sequence collections

-The encoding function specifies an algorithm that takes as input a set of annotated sequences and produces a unique digest.
-This function is generally expected to be provided by local software that operates on a local set of sequences.
-These steps of the encoding process are:

-- **Step 1**.
-Organize the sequence collection data into *canonical seqcol object representation* and filter the non-inherent attributes.
-- **Step 2**.
-Apply [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) (JCS) to canonicalize the value associated with each attribute individually.
-- **Step 3**.
-Digest each canonicalized attribute value using the GA4GH digest algorithm.
-- **Step 4**.
-Apply [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) again to canonicalize the JSON of the new seqcol object representation.
-- **Step 5**.
-Digest the final canonical representation again using the GA4GH digest algorithm.

-Example Python code for computing a seqcol digest can be found in the [tutorial for computing seqcol digests](digest_from_collection.md).
-These steps are described in more detail below:

-#### Step 1: Organize the sequence collection data into *canonical seqcol object representation*.

-We first create an object representation of the attributes of the sequence collection.
-The structure of this object is critical, and is strictly controlled by the seqcol protocol.
-It must be defined in a JSON Schema.
+### 1. Schema: Defining the attributes in the collection

+The first step for a Sequence Collections implementation is to define the *list of contents*, that is, what attributes are allowed in the collection, and which of these affect the digest.
+The sequence collections standard is flexible with respect to the schema used, so implementations of the standard can use the standard with different schemas, as required by a particular use case.
+This divides out the choice of content from the choice of algorithm, allowing the algorithm to be consistent even in situations where the content is not.

-This is the general, minimal schema:
+This is an example of a general, minimal schema:

 ```YAML
 description: "A collection of biological sequences."